 Douglas Fir and Mint Whipped Body Butter Recipe

-Holy cow, guys!
-This is probably the BEST whipped body butter I’ve ever made, and I’ve made quite a few of them.
+This is a pretty amazing body butter, and I’ve made quite a few of them.
 This time we’re laying off on the easily over-used shea butter.
 Don’t get me wrong, I LOVE me some shea butter, but dang is it greasy!
 And I’m none too keen on greasing up my pajamas or leaving greasy fingerprints on every surface of my house this holiday season.

 Today’s recipe is downright decadent with the consistency of a melted marshmallow on your campfire smore.
-It’s delightful to use and surprisingly non-greasy thanks to the super moisturizing yet light properties of mango butter.
+It’s delightful to use and has surprisingly little grease-feel thanks to the super moisturizing yet light properties of mango butter.

-I used to use a lot of shea butter in my whipped body butters, but I think mango butter is the perfect swap as it’s “whippy”, creamy, rich, and waaaaaaay less greasy than shea butter.
+I used to use a lot of shea butter in my whipped body butter recipes, but I think mango butter is the perfect swap as it’s “whippy”, creamy, rich, and waaaaaaay less greasy than shea butter.
 It sinks into the skin quickly and easily leaving it feeling deeply moisturized without the heavy feeling or stickiness.
+I DID, however, add the teensiest amount of shea butter to give this a bit more staying power for, especially dry days.

 Although I have to say that douglas fir and peppermint smell pretty darn amazing.